Tag Archives: Virginia

 Brief History of Virginia

 Population: 8 096.604 thousand people (2011) Area: 110785.0 sq. km In the east of the United States, one of the South Atlantic states is located – Virginia, which is the 10th in a row.
-According to citypopulationreview.com, its capital is the city of Richmond.
-The list of major cities in the region includes Virginia Beach,… Read More »
+Its capital is the city of Richmond.
+The list of major cities in the region includes Virginia Beach, Alexandria, Lynchburg, Norfolk,… Read More »